-How to Get a Mortgage in Aruba: Step-by-Step Guide
+How to Get a Mortgage in Aruba: Rates, Requirements & Step-by-Step Guide

-A practical guide to requirements, lenders, documents, costs, and timelines to finance property on the island.
+A practical guide to Aruba mortgage rates, requirements, lenders, documents, costs, and timelines to finance property on the island.

 Overview

 Aruba’s mortgage market is competitive, reliable, and accessible to residents and non-residents alike.
-The process becomes straightforward when you understand the expectations: down payment, documentation, affordability, and the legal steps from purchase agreement to transfer at the notary.
+Aruba mortgage rates follow global benchmarks and are set by local banks based on market conditions.
+The process becomes straightforward when you understand the expectations: rates, down payment, documentation, affordability, and the legal steps from purchase agreement to transfer at the notary.

 Banks will assess your debt-to-income ratio, verify employment and income stability, and require a property appraisal.
 Non-residents often encounter lower LTV caps and higher down payment requirements.